Featured Image

 By investing in our own empathetic abilities, we become better equipped to recognize and respond to instances of harassment, both as victims and as potential bystanders.

-B. Sowing the Seeds of Empathy in Communities:
+B. Encouraging Empathy in Communities:

 The Importance of Empathy in the Workplace